chrisjackson-pellicle/hybpiper-nf/README.md

                               to flag a stitched-contig as a potential chimera of contigs from multiple paralogs.
 Default is 5

+  --exonerate_hit_sliding_window_size <int>
+                              Size of the sliding window (in amino-acids) when trimming termini of Exonerate hits.
+Default is 3.

+  --exonerate_hit_sliding_window_thresh <int>
+                              Percentage similarity threshold for the sliding window (in amino-acids) when trimming termini of Exonerate hits.
+                              Default is 55.

   --merged                    Merge forward and reverse reads, and run SPAdes
                               assembly with merged and unmerged (the latter in interleaved format) data.
 Default is off